 Stroll through the beautiful lavender gardens and brick walkways of FarmHouse Harvest Lavender in Benton, Illinois.
 We live in an 1899 farmhouse situated on 17 acres of land west of Rend Lake.

-With the help of our children and their friends, we successfully planted and sowed 1,000 individual lavender plants last April.
-This experience helped create the vision of a “sowlabration,” and we dream of offering a U-Pick of fresh lavender bundles in 2018.
+With the help of our children and their friends, we successfully planted and sowed 1,000 individual lavender plants in April of 2017.
+This experience helped create the vision of a “sowlabration,” and we opened in June of 2017.
+Our bundles of lavender are available to purchase.

 At FarmHouse Harvest Lavender, we have an on-site food truck that provides fresh and delicious picnic lunch.
 We also have a one-of-a-kind gift cottage full of handmade linen items and lavender body products.